Abdominal aortic aneurysm: Diagnosis

 An abdominal aortic aneurysm is usually diagnosed by physical exam, abdominal ultrasound, or CT scan.
 Plain abdominal radiographs may show the outline of an aneurysm when its walls are calcified.
 However, the outline will be visible by X-ray in less than half of all aneurysms.
 Ultrasonography is used to screen for aneurysms and to determine their size if present.
 Additionally, free peritoneal fluid can be detected.
-It is noninvasive and sensitive, but the presence of bowel gas or obesity may limit its usefulness.
+It is non-invasive and sensitive, but the presence of bowel gas or obesity may limit its usefulness.
 CT scan has nearly 100% sensitivity for an aneurysm and is also useful in preoperative planning, detailing the anatomy and possibility for endovascular repair.
 In the case of suspected rupture, it can also reliably detect retroperitoneal fluid.
 Alternative less often used methods for visualization of an aneurysm include MRI and angiography.

-An aneurysm ruptures if the mechanical stress (tension per area) exceeds the local wall strength; consequently, peak wall stress (PWS), mean wall stress (MWS), and peak wall rupture risk (PWRR) have been found to be more reliable parameters than diameter to assess AAA rupture risk.
+An aneurysm ruptures if the mechanical stress (tension per area) exceeds the local wall strength; consequently, peak wall stress (PWS), mean wall stress (MWS), and peak wall rupture risk (PWRR) are more reliable parameters than diameter to assess AAA rupture risk.
 Medical software allows computing these rupture risk indices from standard clinical CT data and provides a patient-specific AAA rupture risk diagnosis.
 This type of biomechanical approach has been shown to accurately predict the location of AAA rupture.

 Classification

 Abdominal aortic aneurysms are commonly divided according to their size and symptomatology.
 An aneurysm is usually defined as an outer aortic diameter over 3 cm (normal diameter of the aorta is around 2 cm), or more than 50% of normal diameter.
 If the outer diameter exceeds 5.5 cm, the aneurysm is considered to be large.
 Ruptured AAA should be suspected in any person older than 60 who experiences collapse, unexplained low blood pressure, or sudden-onset back or abdominal pain.
-Abdominal pain, shock, and a pulsatile mass is only present in a minority of cases.
+Abdominal pain, shock, and a pulsatile mass are only present in a minority of cases.
 Although an unstable person with a known aneurysm may undergo surgery without further imaging, the diagnosis will usually be confirmed using CT or ultrasound scanning.

 The suprarenal aorta normally measures about 0.5 cm larger than the infrarenal aorta.